scalatra/scalatra-website/guides/swagger.md

 [http://petstore.swagger.wordnik.com](http://petstore.swagger.wordnik.com)

 Swagger support is one of the most exciting new features in Scalatra 2.2.
 Let's take a look at how it all works.
-We can use the JSON demonstration app from the JSON guide as a starting point.
-That app looks like this:
+We'll start with an app looks like this:

 ```scala
 package com.example.app